 The escalation cadence is also gentler.
 Standard protocols escalate every four weeks toward a target dose.
 Microdose protocols stay at the same dose for longer, often eight weeks or more, while the clinician evaluates response on metabolic and cycle endpoints rather than scale change.

-These numbers are illustrative — the clinician calibrates the actual dose to the individual patient based on weight, insulin markers, cycle history, and tolerance.
+In every case, the clinician calibrates the actual dose to the individual patient based on weight, insulin markers, cycle history, and tolerance.
 The point is that microdose protocols are not just "lower" — they are calibrated against a different goal.

-What to expect on a microdose protocol
+How monitoring works on a microdose protocol

 Microdose versus other PCOS therapies